Saksham-Shrey/Hacker-News/README.md

 ## Features

-- Browse top stories, newest stories, and best stories from Hacker News.
+- Browse top stories, newest stories, and search stories from Hacker News.
-- View story details including title, author, score, number of comments, and time posted.
+- View story details including title, author, and popularity score.
 - Open the original story link in a web browser for further reading.
 - Refresh the news feed to fetch the latest stories.